lenigmacedo/discord-bot/README.md

 6. Run `docker-compose up --build`.
 This will build the bot, and run it.
 7. Verify that the bot runs with no errors.
 8. If the bot runs well, press `CTRL`+`C` to cancel the running docker instances and re-run step 6 with the `--detach` flag included.
 This will run the containers as a service, allowing you to close any shell sessions you have open.
-If any of the containers crash, they we also be automatically restarted.
+If any of the containers crash, they will be automatically restarted.
 9. Congratulations!
 It's deployed!

 ## How to update the bot